 Energy-efficient appliances are designed to expend the minimum amount of energy needed to complete the task at hand, using innovative means such as enhanced insulation, cold water settings, precision controls, air circulation technology, and more.

-In order to meet the growing consumer demand for eco-friendly products, many leading manufacturers have shifted their focus to include more ENERGY STAR certified appliances than they do non-certified.
+In order to meet the growing consumer demand for eco-friendly products, many leading manufacturers have shifted their focus to include more ENERGY STAR-certified appliances than they do non-certified ones.
 This movement has helped to bring the cost of energy-efficient appliances down to make them an affordable alternative for any budget.

 Reduced Environmental Footprint

 ENERGY STAR household appliances minimize the use of natural resources such as oil, natural gas, coal, and water, helping to conserve energy and reduce pollution, waste, and emissions.

 If you plan to sell your home anytime in the next few years, upgrading your appliances can help to entice buyers by showing them that your home is well cared for and costs less to run than one that has old, worn, or inefficient appliances.
 See which appliances have the best resale value here.

 Tips to Improve the Efficiency of Appliances